 - a.
 In the navigation area, expand Systems Management > Servers. - b.
-In the content area, select the managed system. - c.
-In the task area, expand Operations. - d.
-Select Launch Advanced System Management (ASM).
+In the contents area, select the managed system. - c.
+In the task area, expand Operations.

+d.
+Click Launch Advanced System Management (ASM).

 To change the time of day by using the ASMI, complete the following steps: